Pancake: Philippines

 In the Philippines, traditional dessert pancakes include salukara, a rice pancake made from glutinous rice, eggs, and coconut milk.
 The batter is placed in a clay pot or pan lined with banana leaves or greased with oil (traditionally lard), and is baked over hot coals.
 Salukara is a subtype of bibingka (Philippine baked rice cakes).
 Panyalam, a similar rice pancake from Mindanao, is deep-fried rather than baked.

 Traditional savory pancakes in the Philippines include pudpod (smoked fish flake pancakes) and okoy (a pancake made of battered shrimp, pumpkin, or sweet potatoes).

 Filipino pancake, also known as hotcake, is typically yellow in color and is a popular street food served with margarine and sugar.

 The American style of pancakes is also a common offering in fast-food establishments in the Philippines, usually as a breakfast fare, as well as in specialty restaurants like IHOP and the local restaurant brand Pancake House.
-The inexpensive local counterpart, called hotcakes, aside from being commonly prepared for breakfast, is also prepared as an afternoon snack, with street kiosks selling small hotcakes topped with the choice of margarine, sugar, or condensed milk and flavored syrups.
+The inexpensive local counterpart, called hotcakes, aside from being commonly prepared for breakfast, are also prepared as an afternoon snack, with street kiosks selling small hotcakes topped with the choice of margarine, sugar, or condensed milk and flavored syrups.